 Cassie Edmiston, Head of Fundraising

-Cassie has led the PET fundraising team since 2011, after joining from senior management role at a regional cancer charity.
+Cassie has led the PET fundraising team since 2011, after joining from a senior management role at a regional cancer charity.
 Cassie is a trustee for the charity Equalities Work, which works in The Foundry (PET's office building), putting on events with the local community that promote tolerance and understanding.
 She also sits on the advisory group for LJ Flanders' Cell Workout initiative, bringing sports and education into prisons.
-In 2016, Cassie was named one of Fundraising Magazine's '25 under 35', best professional charity fundraisers in the UK.
+In 2016, Cassie was named one of Fundraising Magazine's '25 under 35' best professional charity fundraisers in the UK.

-“If I could pick any distance learning course.
-I would study Deaf Awareness and Sign Language.
+“If I could pick any distance learning course, I would study Deaf Awareness and Sign Language.
 Good communication of all types is essential to my role and I would love to be able to sign well.”

 Clare Lloyd, Head of Service Delivery

 “I'd pick to study Conservation Studies (HCC).
 I help look after 15 acres of conservation land in Pembrokeshire.
 I’m fascinated and in awe of this place, after years of intensive farming it has become a haven for wildlife and a beautiful wild garden.
 I’d like to learn how to become its best custodian.”

 “If I could take a long-distance course I would pick Animal Husbandry as I am very fond of animals, their care and welfare.”